Are social security survivor benefits taxable — And does it make any difference if my son was adopted?

-This is true as long as the child’s provisional income is less than the base amount.
-Provisional income is usually the sum of these:
+A child’s social security survivor benefits are taxed if the child’s provisional income is more than the base amount.
+Provisional income is the sum of these:

 - Other taxable and tax-exempt income